-4 leaders with full van support to pick up souvenirs, provide refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
+4 leaders with full van support to provide support, refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
 1 to 2 guides cycle with the group.
 Mix of male and female guides.

 “Man is a genius when he is dreaming.”
 Akira Kurosawa